Modeling and Passivity Properties of Multi-Producer District Heating Systems: Thermal Model

 \begin{remark}

 \begin{enumerate}[label=(\roman*), wide, labelwidth=!, labelindent=0pt]

 \item We also use the model \eqref{eq:app_pipe_prod_cons} to describe the thermal behavior of all valves and pumps in the DH system.
-Then, \eqref{eq:app_pipe_prod_cons} describes the temperature dynamics of any edge $i\in \mathcal{E}$.
-However $P_{\mathrm{pr},i}$ and $P_{\mathrm{c},i}$ should be associated with producers and consumers' pipes, and should be taken as zero for any other type of edge.
+Then, \eqref{eq:app_pipe_prod_cons} describes the temperature dynamics of any edge $i\in \mathcal{E}$. \revtwo{Note that $P_{\mathrm{pr},i}$ and $P_{\mathrm{c},i}$ are associated with producers and consumers' pipes, then we take them as zero for any other type of edge.}

 \item In the following section we describe the thermal dynamics of the DH system's nodes.
-Therein, we relate the temperature $T_{\mathrm{E},i}^\mathrm{in}$, at the inlet of any edge $i$, with the temperature of the node from which the stream through $i$ sources from.
-This leads to algebraic constraints on the temperatures analogous to those for pressures shown in~\eqref{eq:pressure_constraints_node_edge}.
+Therein, we write a relationship between the temperature $T_{\mathrm{E},i}^\mathrm{in}$ at the inlet of any edge $i$ with the temperature of the node from which the stream through $i$ sources from.

 \end{enumerate}

 \end{remark}